Add inline-comments to ignore rules, or lookup rule documentation online.

 use { "chrisgrieser/nvim-rulebook" }

-The configuration is optional.
-You only need to add a config when you want to customize a source or add custom sources.
+call is optional.
+You only need to add a config when you want to

 When adding your own source, you must add the exact, case-sensitive